You are currently viewing Which cleaning products are toxic?

 Organic, non-toxic cleaning doesn’t have to be complicated or expensive.
 You can make them at home using the following ingredients:

-- Essential oils: Provides natural, non-toxic fragrances and some are anti-bacterial
+• Essential oils: Provide natural, non-toxic fragrances and some are anti-bacterial

-I work with my clients to eliminate and replace as many products as possible over time to cut down on exposure and give their bodies the nutrients it needs to catch up on detoxification.
+I work with my clients to eliminate and replace as many products as possible over time to cut down on exposure and give their bodies the nutrients they need to catch up on detoxification.

 It is when we become nutritionally deficient that we are unable to remove the toxins in the first place.
 With the help of internal and external detoxification modalities, we can help your body to heal itself and clean the house.